connxio/docs/docs/Adapters/Outbound/email.md

-# Email Outbound Adapter
+# Email

-ConnXio (CX) lets customers send messages from the CX pipeline by configuring connections to email accounts.
+Connxio (CX) lets customers send messages from the CX pipeline by configuring connections to email accounts.
 We currently support the SMTP protocol.
 This page details limitations of said protocol and how to configure and connect to an email account.

 ## Limitations